silentdiverchris/Archivist/README.md

 <img alt="Half way through an archive" title="Half way through an archive" src="https://github.com/silentdiverchris/Archivist/raw/master/screenshots/ExampleConsole1.png">

-Note that deleting an old archive version was reported as a warning but it probably shouldn't be, it's entirely expected behaviour so I'll make it an unremarkable info type log entry at some point but I wanted to know about deleted as I've just changed the code for the new RetainDaysOld setting so want to keep an eye on it.
+Note that deleting an old archive version was reported as a warning but it probably shouldn't be, it's entirely expected behaviour so I'll make it an unremarkable info type log entry at some point but I wanted to know about deletions as I've just changed the code for the new RetainDaysOld setting so want to keep an eye on it.

 The rest of the console output after the archive had completed follows;

 <img alt="Completed archive" title="Completed archive" src="https://github.com/silentdiverchris/Archivist/raw/master/screenshots/ExampleConsole2.png">

+It is waiting for a keypress before closing the console window because job configuration setting PauseBeforeExit is telling it to.

 # Key question - does it alter or delete any of my files ?

-It doesn't write to or delete any of the source files it processes, it purely reads them to zip them up; with one optional exception.
+No, it doesn't write to or delete any of the source files it processes, notr does it add any files to the source directories.
+It doesn't even set archive flags, though that's an idea for a possible enhancement now I come to think of it.

+It purely reads the source driectories to zip them up; with one optional exception, below.

-If you enable the secure directory function it will delete unencrypted files in the set of secure directories, only if you define secure directories, and only when it's specifically told to with the DeleteSourceAfterEncrypt setting (which defaults to false), only after having checked an encrypted version exists, or that a new encryption reported success and that the newly encrypted version of the file exists.
+If you enable the 'secure directories' function by defining some, it will delete unencrypted files in the set of secure directories, only when it's specifically told to with the DeleteSourceAfterEncrypt setting (which defaults to false), only after having checked an encrypted version already exists, or that a new encryption reported success and that the newly encrypted version of the file exists.

 # The archiving process